ranaanjel/fery_client/README.md

   - [ ] updating the items as per the orders
   - [ ] price list associated with them as well.
     - [ ] updating way

+Mentioning of items where and then itemdb and inventory management Delivery check and out for delivery
+And customer number - marker to define
+Extra different item
+katta and carton - unit

 - [ ] using the odoo and data saving